spierala/module-federation-with-many-angular-versions/README.md

 https://www.angulararchitects.io/en/aktuelles/multi-framework-and-version-micro-frontends-with-module-federation-your-4-steps-guide/

-Like that it is possible to load e.g. an Angular 12 Micro Frontend into an Angular 14 shell.
+Like that we can load e.g. an Angular 12 Micro Frontend into an Angular 14 shell.

 ### However, there are still some issues: